ccnmtl/econplayground/README.md

 EconPractice integrates with learning management systems such as Canvas, allowing for assessment to happen using our tool.

 EconPractice is developed and maintained as an open source tool called EconPlayground.
 Our source code is released with the [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.txt) license.
+We have a separate repository for the JavaScript application [here](https://github.com/ccnmtl/econplayground.js).